c-he/PRT-SH/README.md

 1. It is highly recommended to compile this project in **Release** mode.
 BTW, you can choose either x86 or x64, but personally I prefer **x64**.
 2. Because the data files for glossy objects are too large (**300MB**), we ignore them from git and you may need to generate them manually.
+3. Since GLM version 0.9.9, GLM default initializes matrix types to a 0-initialized matrix, instead of the identity matrix.
+From that version it is required to initialize matrix types as: `glm::mat4 mat=glm::mat4(1.0f)`.